Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 <!-- rebuild this video -->
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/74ttAA2VEYo" frameborder="0" allowfullscreen></iframe></div>

-As a creative technologist and developer you will need to take control of your computer.
-You should start to consider your computer as an instrument or creative tool that serves as an extension of yourself.
+As a creative technologist and developer, you will need to take control of your computer.
+You should start to consider your computer as an instrument or an innovative tool that serves as an extension of yourself.

-This means you need to be comfortable with your computer and *know* your computer.
+To be effective, you need to be comfortable with your computer and *know* your computer.

 There are two different ways to find things on your computer.
 1. Through the graphical user interface
 2. Through the command-line interface

-We are going to go through the graphical user interface and I will discuss the command line interface.
-If you are interested in exploring the command-line further, I will give you more information, but it will not be the focus.
+We will go through the graphical user interface, and I will discuss the command line interface.
+If you are interested in further exploring the command-line, I will give you more information, but it will not be the focus.

 <!--# INSERT VIDEO-->